-2014 was cray busy for, moi.
-In addition to working on Bizzle-Chizzle and some comic illustration projects for National Geographic Kids—I made the completely ludicrous decision to commute to New York City from Washington, D.C. for comedy classes—TWICE last year.
+Last year, I made the completely ludicrous decision to commute to New York City from Washington, D.C. for comedy classes — TWICE.

-When I say “twice” I don’t mean “twice” like 2 individual trips.
-I mean “twice” as in 2 separate comedy classes consisting of 8 WEEKS EACH.
-16 weeks total.
-Did I mention I live in Washington, D.C.?
-Did I mention Washington is about 4 hours away from New York?
-I just want to emphasize how utterly ridiculous this was.
+When I say “twice” I don’t mean two individual trips.
+I mean two separate comedy classes consisting of 8 weeks each, equaling 16 weeks of total comedy commuting hell.
+Did I mention I live in Washington, D.C., about four hours away from New York?

 Then why did you do it, Biddy?!
 Why.
 Did.
 You.
 Do.
 It?
 ‘Cuz I hads to, peeps.
 I HADS TO.

 I got bit by the bug.
 The comedy bug.
 And it wouldn’t let me go.

 It started back in 2012 when I decided to sign up for my first stand-up comedy class at the DC Improv.
 Needless to say, I loved it — and I kept doing it.